Teacher's Guide to the

-If at any time you no longer have an eligible student in your classroom, you must notify TBP promptly and return the books and playback equipment to the State Library.
-In addition, if you find that the playback equipment is not useful to your classroom and is not being used, please return it to TBP as soon as possible so that others may benefit from its use.
+If at any time you no longer have an eligible student in your classroom, you must notify TBP promptly and return the books and playback equipment.
+If you find that the playback equipment is not appropriate for your classroom, please return it to TBP as soon as possible.

-Equipment must be returned to the State Library at the conclusion of each school year.
-Even if you preregister your classroom for the following school year, you must return all equipment that has been checked out to you at the end of the school year.
+Equipment must be returned to the State Library at the end of each school year, even if you have pre-registered your classroom for the following year.
 New equipment will be sent at the beginning of the next school year if your classroom is eligible.
 If you need service for a summer school session, please contact us to extend your service.

-If your machine breaks, call Reader Services and request a replacement.
+If your machine breaks, call TBP and request a replacement.
+A replacement will be mailed once the defective machine checks in.
 To make the return of your equipment easier, save the original box.
 All equipment should be returned postage-free to the following address: